-Sadly there are less than 800 wild mountain gorillas remaining in the world, so when I was given the opportunity by UberLuxe Safaris to see these adorable creatures for myself in Rwanda, I literally jumped at the chance.
-More than five years ago a few friends of mine had gone on a press trip with Rwanda Tourism to do just this as well and from that day I had dreamed of visiting too and am still amazed that I was able to do it.
+Sadly there are less than 800 wild mountain gorillas remaining in the world.
+When I was given the opportunity by UberLuxe Safaris to go trekking to see Wild Mountain Gorillas in Rwanda and to see these adorable creatures for myself, I jumped at the chance.
+Over five years ago a few friends of mine had gone on trip gorilla trekking as well and from that day I had dreamed of visiting too and am still amazed that I was able to do it.

 Book ahead of time so you don’t miss seeing this adorable face